godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`String<class_String>` **validate_json** **(** :ref:`String<class_String>` json **)**

 Checks that ``json`` is valid JSON data.
-Returns empty string if valid.
-Returns error message if not valid.
+Returns an empty string if valid, or an error message otherwise.

 ::